-Sallie Mae offers a wide variety of loan options to both present and future students.
-If you’re in need of a loan, no matter where you are on your educational journey, Sallie Mae has a loan with competitive rates and great perks just for you.
+Sallie Mae offers a wide variety of private student loan options to both present and future students.
+If you’re in need of a loan, no matter where you are on your educational journey, Sallie Mae Bank has a loan with competitive rates and great perks just for you.

 Sallie Mae’s qualification process is easy and straightforward.
 They’ll ask you to fill in all the information below that applies to you: